day8/re-frame/README.md

 ### Domino 4 - Query

-Domino 4 is about extracting data from "app state".
-The right data, in the right format, for view functions (which are Domino 5).
+Domino 4 is about extracting data from "app state", and providing it in the right format for view functions (which are Domino 5).

 Domino 4 is a novel and efficient de-duplicated signal graph which runs query functions on the app state, `s`, efficiently computing